 Most fishing in Iceland is split int 3 day packages.
 It is quite common to split 3 day packages between two different rivers

-Runs from late June-late August
+Runs from late June-early September

-Please enquire for availabilty and weekly rates.
-Rate will vary from week to week.
+-Rates will vary from week to week.

 -Guide shared between 2 full paying rods